June

 Thomas V. Girardi Thomas V. Girardi

-Under fire for its dereliction in failing to act on complaints about Thomas V. Girardi (now disbarred) until his dishonesty became manifest and widely reported by the news media, it announced it is investigating the two celebrity lawyers.
+Under fire for its dereliction in failing to act on complaints about Thomas V. Girardi (now disbarred) until his dishonesty became manifest and widely reported by the news media, the announcement was made, possibly for sake of publicity.
 The move could backfire if the two are exonerated for a fourth time—or what would possibly be a fifth time as to Geragos.

 Kabateck has attained multi-million dollar judgments and settlements; Geragos is a criminal defense lawyer whose clients have included Whitewater defendant Susan McDougal, former Rep. Gary Condit, actress Winona Ryder, and entertainer Michael Jackson.